 The six national teams that participated in the 2018 FIFA World Cup Hexagonal qualifier round—Costa Rica, Honduras, Mexico, Panama, Trinidad and Tobago, and the United States—are automatically qualified to the 2019 Gold Cup.
 The 10 additional participating nations in the 2019 Gold Cup will qualify through Concacaf Nations League Qualifiers, to be played on FIFA match dates in September, October and November of 2018 and March of 2019.

-More information, including groups and the schedule for the 2019 tournament, will be announced in the coming months.
+More information, including groups and the schedule for the 2019 tournament, will be announced soon.